 Students at the Pepperdine School of Law are encouraged to visit the Student Life Office regarding any concern, whether academic, familial, financial, personal, or spiritual.
-Both the dean and director offer to listen to concerns and help in any way possible, including referring students to other University departments when appropriate.
+There is a standing offer to listen to concerns and help in any way possible, including referring students to other University departments when appropriate.

 In particular, students needing help with personal, mental, emotional, learning, or behavioral difficulties are encouraged to utilize the Counseling Center at Pepperdine University.
 All information disclosed in sessions with the Counseling Center is confidential and may not be revealed to any individual without the student's written permission, except where required by law.
 In addition to the Counseling Center, we're happy to introduce students to www.lawlifeline.org, a new comprehensive website geared specifically to the mental health needs of law students.